Asian box turtle: Background

 Different conservation organizations are taking action to prevent or slow down the extinction of these species, but in the past, most of the efforts failed due to lack of biological research regarding the history or genetic diversity of these species.

 Behavior

-Asian box turtles are terrestrial, semiaquatic, or mainly aquatic, most spending much of their time on the edge of shallow swamps, streams, or ponds that are dense with vegetation.
-Most are omnivorous, but carnivores do occur.
+Asian box turtles are terrestrial, semiaquatic, or mainly aquatic.
+They typically spend much of their time on the edge of shallow swamps, streams, or ponds that are dense with vegetation.
+Most are omnivorous, but carnivorous diets do occur.

 Taxonomy and systematics

-Listed alphabetically by binomial name, the species are:
+Listed alphabetically by binomial name, the following species are recognized by the Turtle Taxonomy Working Group as of 2025: